Abbilaash/Richie2.com/README.md

 ## projects.html:
 - [ ] Here I will highlight my own personal projects such as LoreZyra.TV and Linspira (currently in redesign).
-I may also include LEGO projects.
+- [ ] I may also include LEGO projects from [Rebrickable](Rebrickable.com).

 ## LEGAL.html: